Shoshone Point Trail

-This less traveled trail is a fantastic easy hike to gain some much-needed solitude from the crowds of Hermits Rest and Grand Canyon Village.
+The Shoshone Point Trail is a fantastic less travelled easy hike to gain some much-needed solitude from the crowds of Hermits Rest and Grand Canyon Village.
 A mostly flat route leads you out to a magnificent viewpoint that you will most likely be sharing with under a dozen people!

-Luckily, for those leaving late or wanting a lunch picnic, there are many trees along the trail that offer ample shade.
-As you near the end of the path you will notice a large buildup of picnic tables, shade giving awnings, fire pits, and even a toilet!
+Luckily, for those leaving late or wanting a picnic lunch, there are plenty oftrees along the trail that offer ample shade.
+As you near the end of the path, you will notice a large buildup of picnic tables, shade giving awnings, fire pits, and even a toilet!
 This area can be rented out by the public, and is also used by the park for special functions.
 What a place to have a party!

 Here your next task will be to relax and take in the stunning scenery.
 Hopefully you brought a snack and a tasty beverage to help you unwind and admire.